-Affiliated faculty: Dosinda Alvite (Spanish), Lauren Araiza (History), Stafford Berry (Dance), Nida Bikmen (Psychology), John Davis (Sociology/Anthropology), Susan Diduk (Sociology/Anthropology), Joanna Grabski (Art History), Fareeda Griffith (Sociology/Anthropology), Linda Krumholz (English), Jeehyun Lim (English), Diana Mafe (English), Omedi Ochieng (Communication), Keun-joo Christine Pae (Religion), Heather Pool (Political Science), Frank “Trey” Proctor (History), Mark Seamon (Theatre), Karen Powell Sears (Sociology/Anthropology), Jack Shuler (English), Joanna Tague (History), Anita Waters (Sociology/Anthropology), Leah Argyle (Academic Administrative Assistant)
+Affiliated faculty: Dosinda Alvite (Spanish), Lauren Araiza (History), Stafford Berry (Dance), Nida Bikmen (Psychology), John Davis (Anthropology and Sociology), Susan Diduk (Anthropology and Sociology), Kelly Jo Fulkerson-Dikuua (Black Studies), Fareeda Griffith (Anthropology and Sociology), Linda Krumholz (English), Emily Nemeth (Education), Diana Mafe (English), Yvonne-Marie Mokam (Modern Languages), Omedi Ochieng (Communication), Keun-joo Christine Pae (Religion), Heather Pool (Political Science), Frank "Trey" Proctor (History), Karen Powell Sears (Anthropology and Sociology), Jack Shuler (English), Joanna Tague (History), Johan Uribe (Econmics), Leah Argyle (Academic Administrative Assistant)

 Departmental Guidelines and Goals

 The Black Studies Program invites students to investigate the Black experience as it manifests in Africa, North America, Latin America, the Caribbean, and other parts of the African diaspora.
 While the program's primary focus is the study of the Black experience in North America, fundamental to this enterprise is a recognition of the triangular relationship between Africa, the Caribbean and the United States.